Showdown (AFL): Notable matches

-Round 3, 2022

 Showdown 51 was the first edition of the fixture to be played on Friday night, the AFL's marquee time-slot, although this match partially overlapped with a match between Melbourne and Essendon that was played simultaneously that night and was not broadcast free-to-air nationally.
 Entering the match both Adelaide and Port Adelaide were winless having lost their first two games.
 In the lead up to the game Adelaide director Mark Ricciuto publicly noted, regarding his players, that "They can't kick, they can't handball, they can't kick a goal, they've given away free kicks, they really can't do anything worse.”
 Also during the lead up to the game Kane Cornes called for Todd Marshall to be dropped from Port Adelaide's AFL side.
 Marshall would go on to kick a career best five goals during the match.
 Two minutes before the game ended Travis Boak had the opportunity to push the margin to 7 points but missed his shot, registering a behind and leaving the margin at two points.
 In the last minute of the game a late high contact free kick was paid to Lachlan Murphy against Port Adelaide's Sam Mayes approximately 45m out from goal.
 Murphy was unable to take the kick and the set shot was given to Jordan Dawson meaning that a kick after the siren would be required for Adelaide to win the game.
 The kick looked like it was heading straight for a behind until it swung left very late, going through for a goal.
 Dawson's goal gave the Crows their first win after the siren since Rod Jameson kicked the winner in 1991 against Fitzroy after the siren to win the game.
 This was also the first time that a Showdown had been decided after the siren.